Aaditya-rajp/VayuTrace-AI/README.md

-# 🌬️ VayuSense AI
+# 🌬️ VayuTrace AI

 **Enterprise atmospheric intelligence, spatial source attribution, and multi-agent emergency response.**

 Passive environmental dashboards only tell you what the air quality is.
-VayuSense AI is an active geospatial engine built for city administrators to determine *why* the air is toxic, *where* it is coming from, and *how* to deploy immediate public health interventions.
+VayuTrace AI is an active geospatial engine built for city administrators to determine *why* the air is toxic, *where* it is coming from, and *how* to deploy immediate public health interventions.

 ---

 ## 🚀 The Architecture

-VayuSense is built on a single-source-of-truth data-fusion pipeline, keeping satellite physics and LLM generation synchronized against one shared atmospheric state.
+VayuTrace is built on a single-source-of-truth data-fusion pipeline, keeping satellite physics and LLM generation synchronized against one shared atmospheric state.

 1. **The Telemetry Layer** — Fuses ground-sensor pollution data (WAQI) with live meteorological satellite feeds (Open-Meteo).
 Includes automatic fallback: if a live wind reading fails, the system degrades to a cached macro-vector instead of crashing.
 2. **The Physics Layer (Gaussian Dispersion)** — Maps live wind vectors and calculates downwind dispersion plumes from known industrial zones using Pasquill–Gifford Gaussian plume mathematics (Stability Class D).